skip to content

 #2.
 Set an attractive membership pricing point (or points)

-While the beauty in running a successful membership site is you get to make money on a recurring basis, it’s important to charge a monthly fee that aligns with your members’ perceived value.
+While the beauty in running a successful membership community is you get to make money on a recurring basis, it’s important to charge a monthly fee that aligns with your members’ perceived value.

 And if you’re looking for a pricing benchmark, the bulk of membership owners collect a monthly payment that lands between $25 and $49 .